 Thorough cleansing of the entire bowel is essential for effective results so there will not be a need for retesting.
-Instructions for doing this will be given by your gastroenterologist, but this can include a combination of the following: enemas, restriction from eating solid foods a day or two before the test and taking pill-form and/or liquid laxatives.
-You may be told to stop taking aspirin or other blood-thinning medications for several days before the test as well.
-You will not be able to eat or drink anything after midnight the night before the procedure.
+Colonoscopy prep instructions will be given by a gastroenterologist and may include a combination of the following: enemas, restriction from eating solid foods a day or two before the test and taking pill-form and/or liquid laxatives.

-You’re not alone if you cringe at the thought of a colonoscopy.
-Since most people receive a sedative and are not even awake during the actual procedure, it’s the preparation that most people dread.
-We’ve all heard the horror stories about bad-tasting laxatives and the constant trips to the bathroom, but it’s important to keep the end result in mind.
-The goal is to empty the colon completely so you can have a successful and thorough colonoscopy.
-What could be worse than going through the preparation and then repeating the whole process because the results were inconclusive?
+Since most patients receive a sedative and are not awake during the actual procedure, it’s the preparation that most people dread.
+Horror stories about bad-tasting laxatives and the constant trips to the bathroom may be scary, but it’s important to keep the end result in mind.
+The goal is to empty the colon completely so patients can have a successful and thorough colonoscopy.
+What could be worse than going through the colonoscopy prep and then, repeating the whole process because the results were inconclusive?

-Compared to the three hours that you should plan to spend at the medical center on the day of your colonoscopy, the prep day is much longer.
-A successful colonoscopy cannot be done without a complete cleansing, so you must follow all steps correctly.
-Look at it on the bright side, though.
-If you are at average risk and your colonoscopy is clear, you will not have to have another colonoscopy for 10 years, so give it your best!
+Compared to the three hours that a patient should plan to spend at the center on the day of a colonoscopy, the prep day is much longer.
+A successful colonoscopy cannot be done without a complete cleansing, so a patient must follow all steps correctly.
+If a patient is at average risk for colon cancer and their colonoscopy is clear, they will not have to have another colonoscopy for 10 years.